LANGUAGE:

 Too often, companies cut corners on localization and rush into new markets.
 The team that is responsible for localizing ends up needing to choose between doing a job that's thorough and one that's fast and cheap.

-Localization always takes time to do right.
+Localization always takes time.
 The solution is to treat it as an investment.
 Good localization will pay off in global revenue, but it's important to trust the process.

-But don't make it more complex than it needs to be.
+However, don't make it more complex than it needs to be.
 The less content you have to localize, the better.
-Don't create sparse content, but do use simple sentences and concise language that will get the message across without adding more subjective elements that could be more difficult to localize.
+Use simple sentences and concise language that will get the message across — but don’t create contact that lacks substance just for the sake of brevity.
+Try to avoid adding more subjective elements that could be more difficult to localize, such as humor or cultural references.

 For one thing, phrases are longer in some languages than in others.
 “Buy now” in English is “acheter maintenant” in French.
 If your web designers size your “buy now” button for English, the French words will run off the side of the button.

 Some languages run top-to-bottom or right-to-left.
-If your website template only supports left-to-right writing, you'll have trouble entering markets where readers move from right to left, as in Israel, for example.
+If your website template only supports left-to-right writing, you'll have trouble entering markets where readers move from right to left, such as in Israel.

 Centralize your localization strategy.
 A single comprehensive language service provider can take care of:

-The service provider can then work with decentralized contributors (like multilingual SEO experts, in-country data collectors, and graphic designers) to make sure everybody is collaborating, and nothing’s getting missed.
+The service provider can then work with decentralized contributors (like multilingual SEO experts, in-country data collectors, and graphic designers) to make sure everybody is collaborating, and nothing is missed.

 The most centralized process in the world won't result in successful localization if your company's infrastructure can’t support global operations.

-These are just a few of the functionalities in just one of many systems that you need to consider as well.
+These are just a few of the functionalities in just one of many systems that you need to consider.
 Everything that interacts with your localized content needs to be designed with multilingual and multicultural operations in mind.

 Review all the software programs you use for your domestic operations.
 Make sure you have: